 - Maintain visual line of sight with the drone at all times

 - Scan the airspace for potential collision hazards

 Launching commercial drone operations involves many additional factors beyond the letter of the law.
 Each type of operation carries special considerations, many of which are best practices rather than legal requirements.
 Skyward offers software, services, and resources to help businesses and enterprises of any size launch and maintain drone operations in compliance with Part 107.
 These include:

-- Skyward’s Aviation Management Platform – advanced airspace intelligence and end-to-end drone operations management on cloud and mobile platforms
+- Skyward’s Drone Software Platform – advanced airspace intelligence and end-to-end drone operations management on cloud and mobile platforms

-- Skyward’s Professional Services – drone experts who help companies train pilots, manage risk, obtain ROI, and scale operations
+- Skyward’s Professional Services consultants – drone experts who help companies start programs from scratch, train pilots, and scale operations

 - Drone Industry News and Best Practices from Skyward – dozens of resources including regulatory news, Skyward innovation, and industry best practices